mhendy25/info_vis/README.md

 If you got a cool idea, feel free to create a PR!

-# Description of the data set and processing:
+# Description of the data set and preprocessing:

 We visualize a dataset composed of different tables about UEFA teams, countries, players, goals, and coaches from 1992 to 2022 (34 seasons).
 The dataset contains data about the most performant 277